manuelli/docker_env/README.md

 If the build was successful then running `docker images` should show the newly built image which is named`<username>-nvidia-docker`.

-## Running the docker image
+## Run a docker container

-To run the docker go to the `docker` subfolder and run
+To run the docker container based on the docker image that was built in the previuos step navigate to the `docker` subfolder and run the `docker_run.py` script.

 ```
-python docker_run.py
+cd docker && python docker_run.py
 ```

 This should run the docker image you created in the previous step.
 Note that you should have full graphics capabilities inside this docker.
 Try running